Huron, SD, USA

 The nine foot bronze sculpture "Spirit of Dakota" which stands at the entrance of the Crossroads Hotel & Huron Event Center is the source for the state-wide Spirit of Dakota Award.
 Dale Claude Lamphere, nationally recognized sculptor and artist, is the creator.
 This sculpture of a pioneer woman balanced against the wind was unveiled and dedicated in October 1987 by the citizens of Huron and is the unique possession of this community.

-Spirit of Dakota Award Winner 2023: Julie Bell, Brookings
+Spirit of Dakota Award Winner 2025: Deanell Backlund, Mitchell

 Distinguished Honorees